-All relationships but those of shape group (15) Spherical form a cluster of lines located in a smaller region in both Figs. 1a) and b).
+All relationships but those of shape group (15) Spherical form a cluster of lines located in a smaller region in both Fig. 1a and b.
 The only relationship found outside this cluster is that of shape group (15), which, if extrapolated towards larger sizes or cross-sectional areas, predicts larger masses than any relationship of the other shape groups.
 The fit coefficients \tilde{a}D and \tilde{a}A reflect this since they predict the mass at the unit reference of 1 mm for \tilde{a}D and 1 mm2 for \tilde{a}A .
-These values are much larger for spheres, $\tilde{a}D = 260 \,\mu\text{g}$ and $\tilde{a}A = 404 \,\mu\text{g}$, respectively, than for any other shape group.
-The second-largest values are for shape group (12) Graupel, $\tilde{a}D = 53.9 \,\mu g$ and $\tilde{a}A = 124 \,\mu g$, respectively, all other groups have still much smaller values.
-The smallest values are found for the five groups (1-3), (6), and (8).
-Of these, (1-3) form the lower edge of the cluster of all m vs $D{\rm max}$ relationships except for group (15) (Fig. 1a), which furthermore have the lowest and most distinct slopes mentioned earlier.
-Similarly, these five groups (1-3), (6), and (8) form the lower edge of the cluster of all m vs A relationships except for group (15) (Fig. 1b).
+These values are much larger for spheres, $\tilde{a}D = 260 \,\mu \text{g}$ and $\tilde{a}A = 404 \,\mu\text{g}$, respectively, than for any other shape group.
+The second-largest values are for shape group (12) Graupel, $\tilde{a}D = 53.9 \,\mu g$ and $\tilde{a}A = 124 \,\mu g$, respectively; all other groups have still much smaller values.
+The smallest values are found for the five groups (1)-(3), (6), and (8).
+Of these, the three shape groups (1)-(3), which have the most shallow slopes, form the lower edge of the cluster of the m vs. D{max} relationships for groups (1)-(14) (Fig. 1a), Similarly, these five groups (1)-(3), (6), and (8) form the lower edge of the cluster of all m vs. A relationships except for group (15) (Fig. 1b).

-As can be seen in Figs. 1a) and b), the power laws for (15) are close to the reference lines for liquid droplets, however, predicting somewhat lower masses.
+As can be seen in Fig. 1a and b, the power laws for (15) are close to the reference lines for liquid droplets, however, predicting somewhat lower masses.
 These differences may be due to several reasons.
-While shape group (15) Spherical may contain liquid droplets, it also contains ice particles that have a lower bulk density ρ{ice} compared to the bulk density of liquid water ρ{w} .
-Also, the small frozen rain droplets that shape group (15) contains, are not perfectly spherical, which leads to overestimating mass if assuming a spherical shape.
+While shape group (15) Spherical may contain liquid droplets, it also contains ice particles that have a lower bulk density $\rho{\rm ice}$ compared to the bulk density of liquid water $\rho{\rm w}$.
+Also, the small frozen rain droplets that shape group (15) contains are not perfectly spherical, which leads to overestimating mass if assuming a spherical shape.
 Furthermore, sizing errors cause an apparent error in fall speeds.
-Overestimating the size leads effectively to too low v, which in turn yields too low derived m.
+Overestimating the size leads effectively to toolow v, which in turn yields too-low derived m.

-4.3 Fall speed versus particle mass
+4.3 Fall speed vs. particle mass

-The exponent values b_m , i.e. the slopes of the v vs m relationships on Fig. 1c), vary less than the slopes of the m vs D{\max} and m vs A relationships, they range only from 0.33 to 0.54.
-The shape groups with the highest slope values include group (15) as well as most of the groups that had the lowest slope values in the m vs D{\max} and m vs A relationships, \tilde{b}D and \tilde{b}A , respectively, i.e. groups (1-3) and (6).
+The exponent values b_m , i.e. the slopes of the v vs. m relationships in Fig. 1c, vary less than the slopes of the m vs. D{max} and m vs. A relationships; they range only from 0.33 to 0.54.
+The shape groups with the highest slope values include group (15) as well as most of the groups that had the lowest slope values in the m vs. D{max} and m vs. A relationships, b_D and b_A , respectively, i.e. groups (1)-(3) and (6).
 Rather than the slopes, different speeds at any given mass distinguish the different shapes.
-This can be seen with the values of a_m , representing the fall speed predicted by the relationships at the mass given by the reference unit of 1 μ g.
-However, 1 μ g is below the masses usually encountered for most shape groups.
+This can be seen with the values of a_m , representing the fall speed predicted by the relationships at the mass given by the reference unit of 1 μg.
+However, 1 μg is below the masses usually encountered for most shape groups.
 Therefore, it is more instructive to evaluate predicted fall speeds closer to the median of masses in the dataset.
-At a mass of for example 3 μ g, the fall speeds vary between 0.14 m s-1 and 0.53 m s-1 as seen in Fig. 1c).
+At a mass of for example 3 μg, the fall speeds vary between 0.14 and $0.53 \,\mathrm{m\,s^{-1}}$, as seen in Fig. 1c.
 The highest four fall speeds at this mass correspond to shape groups (15), (13), (3), and (12), in order of descending speed.
 These groups contain the most compact shapes.
-Contrarily, the group with the lowest speed at 3 μ g, shape group (6), features the most open structures.
+Contrarily, the group with the lowest speed at $3 \mu g$, shape group (6), features the most open structures.